Teachers and Parents

 Ms Palfreyman (SENCO) and Ms Grogan, Reception Teachers, Cobbs Infant and Nursery.

-If you’re interested in hosting one or more FREE storytime sessions or would like more information about the books and their potential benefits, please contact me directly at rebecca@rebeccabishop.org.uk.
+If you’re interested in any of the above, please contact me directly at rebecca@rebeccabishop.org.uk.

-I am happy to provide a synopsis, answer any questions you may have, and schedule a convenient time for the storytime session.This FREE and great opportunity to support your pupils' emotional wellbeing through engaging storytelling is a limited time offer.
+I am happy to provide a synopsis, answer any questions you may have, and schedule a convenient time for the sessions.

 Warm regards